aws/aws-iot-device-sdk-swift/Samples/Mqtt5ConnectionSamples/CertAndKeyFileConnect/README.md

 [**Return to main sample list**](../../README.md)

-This sample demonstrates how to establish an MQTT connection with an AWS IoT service using X509 client certificates.
+This sample demonstrates how to establish an MQTT connection with an AWS IoT service using X509 client certificate files.

 You will uses the
 [message broker](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html)